 Under wave forcing, longer progressive vectors at all locations, including the northern reef, indicate significantly faster flow speeds than during wind and tidal forcing (Figure 7e-f).
 The progressive vectors on the southern reef mainly indicate onshore flow, even going ashore in some instances.
-Despite waves breaking on the the northern reef crest, it appears the flow across the southern reef and into the ava channel influences an overall eastward flow over the northern reef and out to sea.
-The drifter tracks clearly indicate a coherent pattern of clockwise flow over the the southern reef, through the backreef pools and near the stream mouth, and then seaward over the northern reef and out the ava channel.
-All drifters exited the channel during the 1 h drift, suggesting under high waves the flushing time of the whole bay is under 1 h.
+Despite waves breaking on the northern reef crest, it appears the flow across the southern reef and into the ava channel influences an overall eastward flow over the northern reef and out to sea.
+The drifter tracks clearly indicate a coherent pattern of clockwise flow over the southern reef, through the back-reef pools and near the stream mouth, and then seaward over the northern reef and out the ava channel.
+All drifters exited the channel during the 1 h period, suggesting under high waves the flushing time of the whole bay is under 1 h.

 Empirical Orthogonal Functions (EOF)

-EOFs, variance ellipses, and mean flow velocities were calculated from ADCP and spatially binned drifter data collected during each end member forcing condition (Figure 8).
+Variance ellipses and mean flow velocities were calculated from ADCP and spatially binned drifter data collected during each end member forcing condition (Figure 8).
 The number of drifter tracks that traveled through each grid cell differed due to the spatial position of the grid cell relative to the flow pattern.
 Grid cells in the middle parts of the bay and ava channel had more drifter tracks than grid cells in the outer bay and near the shore.
-More observations suggests more certainty, while some of the outlying grid cells with a small number of observations may have been influenced by an anomalous drifter track or a small range of the end member forcing condition.
+More observations suggests more certainty, whereas some of the outlying grid cells with a small number of observations may have been influenced by an anomalous drifter track or a small range of the end member forcing condition.

-The overall pattern of EOFs and mean flow velocities from drifters are similar to the corresponding results from ADCPs.
+The overall pattern of variance ellipses and mean flow velocities from drifters are similar to the corresponding results from ADCPs.
 Variance ellipses from both data sources are more ellipsoid on the southern reef at AS1 and AS2, and more circular at AS3, under all forcing conditions.
 Mean velocities calculated from ADCP data showed similar directions during different forcings but varied in speed, with the highest mean flow speed under high waves (Figure 8 e).
-Finer-resolution drifter data resolved the general clockwise flow from the southern reef, over the northern reef and out to sea.
-The drifter data also illustrates the decreased flow velocity near shore and in the southern backreef pools.
+Finer-resolution drifter data resolved the general clockwise flow from the southern reef, over the northern reef, and out to sea.
+The drifter data also illustrate the decreased flow velocities close to shore and in the southern back-reef pools.
 Over the whole bay, mean flow velocity from drifters varied from 1-37 cm/s, 1-36 cm/s, and 5-64 cm/s under tidal, wind, and wave forcing, respectively.
 For tide forcing, mean velocity calculated from ADCP data was 14.6 cm/s, 5.3 cm/s, and 0.9 cm/s for AS1, AS2, and AS3, respectively.
-For wind forcing, mean velocity calculated from ADCP data was 11.6 cm/s, 3.9 cm/s, and 1.5 cm/s for AS1, AS2, and AS3, respectively.
-For wave forcing, mean velocity calculated from ADCP data was 18.1 cm/s, 10.9 cm/s, and 1.21 cm/s for AS1, AS2, and AS3, respectively (Table 2).
+For wind forcing, mean velocities calculated from ADCP data were 11.6 cm/s, 3.9 cm/s, and 1.5 cm/s for AS1, AS2, and AS3, respectively.
+For wave forcing, mean velocities calculated from ADCP data were 18.1 cm/s, 10.9 cm/s, and 1.21 cm/s for AS1, AS2, and AS3, respectively (Table 2).